WeaselGames/godot_luaAPI/README.md

 ![Logo](.github/LuaAPI.png)
 Art created by [Alex](https://www.instagram.com/redheadalex1)

-***WARNING!!!*** this is a **beta** version of the addon made for Godot v4.0-stable.
-Which means frequent recompiles may be required and compatibility is not guaranteed between updates.

 This is a Godot addon that adds Lua API support via GDScript, C# or GDExtension.
 Importantly this is **NOT** meant to be a replacement for or alternative to GDScript.
 This addon provides no functionality to program your game out of the box.
 This addon allows you to create custom Modding API's in a sandboxed environment.
 You have control of what people can and can not do within that sandbox.

 To use you can either [Compile from source](#compiling) or you can download one of the [release builds](#release-builds).